 FC (Fibre Channel) is a high-speed network technology, mainly used in SAN (Storage Area Network) in commercial data centers.
-The main feature of FC provides lossless and in-order delivery of raw block data, currently running at 4, 8, 16, 32 gigabit per second rates, and the next generation will be 64, 128, … Gb/s.
+The main feature of FC provides lossless and in-order delivery of raw block data, currently running at 4, 8, 16, 32 gigabits per second rates, and the next generation will be 64, 128, … Gb/s.
 FC typically runs on optical fiber cables within and between servers, switches, and storage servers, but can also run on copper cabling.
-Choosing optical fiber cable has the advantage of very long distance transmission but is easy to break.
+Choosing optical fiber cable has the advantage of very long-distance transmission but is easy to break.

 FC usually means SCSI on FCP (Fibre Channel Protocol) over FC.
-FC SAN form a switch fabric because they have to operate together as one large switch.
+FC SAN forms a switch fabric because they have to operate together as one large switch.
 FCP is a transport protocol that predominantly transports SCSI commands over FC networks.
-FCP is also a thinner, single-purpose protocol that usually leads low latency.
+FCP is also a thinner, single-purpose protocol that usually leads to low latency.
 When transmitting, FCP frames are completely offloaded to dedicated FC chip; this may free the server’s CPU to process the application instead of talking to the storage.

 The simplest topology is that two devices are connected directly to each other via point-to-point.
-Usually, it requires the equipments of FC HBA (Host Bus Adapter), GBIC (Giga Bitrate Interface Converter, an optic electric transceiver), optical fiber cables.
+Usually, it requires the equipment of FC HBA (Host Bus Adapter), GBIC (Giga Bitrate Interface Converter, an optic electric transceiver), optical fiber cables.
 If running FC SAN via switched fabric topology, another FC switch and more GBICs and cables are also required.

 iSCSI (Internet Small Computer Systems Interface) is an IP (Internet Protocol) based storage networking standard for connecting data storage devices.
 It usually means SCSI on TCP/IP over Ethernet.
 In detail, it provides block-level access to storage devices by transmitting SCSI commands over a TCP/IP network.
-Due to IP network characteristics, iSCSI can transmit and manage storage over long distances over IP network such as LAN (Local Area Network) or WAN (Wide Area Network).
+Due to IP network characteristics, iSCSI can transmit and manage storage over long distances over IP networks such as LAN (Local Area Network) or WAN (Wide Area Network).